 Doing a periodic financial inventory is a great way to get a big picture view of your financial situation, as well as a detailed view of all your accounts.
 A financial inventory is essential in the event of the death of a loved one, catastrophic natural disaster, fire, flood, theft, etc. You want to be able to resume your financial life with as little stress as possible.

-My wife and I have been refining our finances over the three years we have been married.
+My wife and I have been refining our finances over the years we have been married.
 While they aren’t perfect, we have done a lot to simplify and organize our finances so we know where to find basic account information and either one of us should be able to handle the finances individually.